 The trip ended with a pint at the Cushwa Brewing Company back in Williamsport.
 We were influenced by the large barn at the entrance to the trail.

 No famous people are immortalized in this shot.
+There was one with me, but he stayed behind the camera.

 Warning/Guarantee/Disclaimer: This is a big, multi-resolution panorama.
 It may take a while to load.
 For amazing detail, try viewing it full-screen.